 Advantages and Disadvantages of Mobile IP

-- A user with its network devices can move to any other network without losing its connection with home address.
+- A user with its network devices can move to any other network without losing its connection with its home address.

 - When the ‘remote host’ and ‘mobile host’ both are in a foreign network and still the data transfer is occurring through the ‘home agent’ then the data packet has to travel more distance though both the host are in the same network.

-- As we have seen above, if the mobile host in the foreign network wants to send the data packet to remote host it sends it directly from the foreign network with its home address as the source and remote host address in the destination.
+- As we have seen above, if the mobile host in the foreign network wants to send the data packet to the remote host it sends it directly from the foreign network with its home address as the source and the remote host address in the destination.

-But, if a remote host wants to send a packet to a mobile host in the foreign network, the data packet has to travel to the mobile host via its home agent.
+But, if a remote host wants to send a packet to a mobile host in a foreign network, the data packet has to travel to the mobile host via its home agent.
 So, here it has to travel the extra distance.